DataScyther/Neeva-AI/README.md

    - Connect your GitHub repository or drag and drop the `build` folder
    - Set the build command to `npm run build`
    - Set the publish directory to `build`
+   - Add your environment variables in the Netlify dashboard
    - Deploy!

 ### Authentication Configuration